williamboman/nvim-lsp-installer/README.md

 ### tsserver

+The `tsserver` language server comes with the following extras:

+- `rename_file(old, new)` Tells the language server that a file was renamed.
+Useful when refactoring.
+- `organize_imports(bufname)` Organizes the imports of a file. `bufname` is optional, will default to current buffer.

 ## TODO

 - installer... server... module.... pick one!!
 - use same lsp server names as lspconfig does
 - docs
+- nicer API for accessing extras